fan2/mkdocs/docs/blog/posts/arm/arm-addressing-modes.md

 LDR W0, [X1]
 ```

-There are several **addressing modes** that deﬁne how the address is formed.
+There are several **addressing modes** that define how the address is formed.

 **Base register** - The simplest form of addressing is a single register.
-Base register is an X register that contains the full, or absolute, virtual address of the data being accessed, as you can see in this ﬁgure:
+Base register is an X register that contains the full, or absolute, virtual address of the data being accessed, as you can see in this figure:

 ![Base register example](https://documentation-service.arm.com/static/656f49c7130be919349bb541)